farsideofblue/CleaningData_Project/README.md

 ## Repository Structure
 This repository contains data collected from the accelerometers in the Samsung Galaxy S smartphone.
-The raw data is in the folder named "UCI HAR Dataset".
+The raw data is no longer found in this location.
+It can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The changes I have made are in the top-level folder.

-### Raw Data
-Within the UCI HAR Dataset, there are several files and folders of note. "activity_labels.txt" matches the activities performed with their activity ids. "features.txt" contains a list of all the variables measured. "features_info.txt" describes these variables in depth.
-"README.txt" explains the structure of the files in that originally constructed archive.
-The test and train folders are structured similarly.
-The "subject" file contains subject ids for each of the rows collected, "x" contains the actual measurements, and "y" lists the activity ids.
-The Inertial Signals folders contain finer data on several of the variables.

 ### Processed Data
 At the top-level, there are the files that show how I changed the data.
 "CodeBook.md" describes both my final